DevNet Lab 17 -- Automated testing with pyATS and Genie

 To create your testbed YAML file, the `genie` command needs parameters.

-Provide the following answers to create the `testbed.yml` file.
+Provide the following answers to create the `testbed.yaml` file.

 : Must match the hostname of the device, which for this example is **rtrXXX**